cloudera/hue/docs/sdk/sdk.md

 		</html>

 The template language here is <a href="http://www.makotemplates.org/docs/">Mako</a>, which is flexible and powerful.
-If you use the "`.html`" extension, Hue will render your page using <a href="http://docs.djangoproject.com/en/1.1/topics/templates/#topics-templates">Django templates</a>
+If you use the "`.html`" extension, HUE will render your page using <a href="http://docs.djangoproject.com/en/1.1/topics/templates/#topics-templates">Django templates</a>
 instead.